danielabar/meblog/src/markdown/active_storage_form_errors.md

 ![active storage new expense report validation error and remembers filename](../images/active-storage-new-expense-report-validation-error-and-remembers-filename.png "active storage new expense report validation error and remembers filename")

+Now all the user has to do is correct the validation error(s) and submit the form again.
+And they can see that the file name they previously selected is still there.

 ## 5. Reusable File Field Partial

-Now that our file attachment persists through validation errors, the problem is technically solved, but at the cost of a lot of extra code in the form partial.
-If we need to support additional attachments, whether in the same model or elsewhere in the project, this approach quickly becomes repetitive and hard to maintain.
-Instead of duplicating the same logic across multiple forms, let’s refactor by extracting a reusable file field partial.
-This will clean up our form, make our code more maintainable, and simplify adding new attachments.
+While our file attachment now persists through validation errors, the solution adds a lot of boilerplate to the form.
+If we need to support more attachments, whether on the same model or others, this code will become hard to maintain.
+To avoid duplication and keep our forms clean, let’s extract a reusable file field partial.

 For example, suppose submitting an expense report also requires attaching an approval document to prove that the user was previously approved for this kind of expense.
 The model is updated: